 7. Margin offsets, particularly with other IR products.

-The Contracts will adhere to the well-established TBA market practices in the good delivery guidelines of Securities Industry and Financial Markets Association (“SIFMA) Uniform Practices for the Clearance and Settlement of Mortgage-Backed Securities and Other Related Securities.
+The contracts adhere to the well-established TBA market practices in the good delivery guidelines of Securities Industry and Financial Markets Association (SIFMA) Uniform Practices for the Clearance and Settlement of Mortgage-Backed Securities and Other Related Securities.

 The following information is sourced from SIFMA.